Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_train.md

 **Action**: [Install Unity `2020.2.*`.](install_unity.md)

 **Action**: Open the completed project.
-In the Unity Hub, click the `Add` button, and select `PoseEstimationDemoProject` from `PATH-YOU-CLONE-THE-PROJECT-Unity-Robotics-Hub/tutorials/pose_estimation/`.
+To do so, open Unity Hub, click the `Add` button, and select `PoseEstimationDemoProject` from `[DIRECTORY WHERE YOU CLONED THIS PROJECT]/Unity-Robotics-Hub/tutorials/pose_estimation/`.

 ## <a name='setup'>Setup</a>